rexali/Bazz-Solutions-Test/README.md

 # Test: Unit Test

   1. Note: Before you run the test make sure you stop the server
+  2. Create test database (bazzdb), test tables (users, profile) or use the same database and tables u created befor
-  2. Then in your command terminal: npm test
+  3. Then in your command terminal, run: npm test

 # Endpoint Documentation : Bazz Solutions Test Endpoints